 Frequently Asked Questions

-What is Magic Trader Signal?
+What is Magic Trader Signals?

-Magic Trader Signal is a free binary option signals terminal that provides real-time UP/DOWN predictions using technical analysis (RSI, MACD, Bollinger Bands, Momentum, Trend, Volatility) combined with execution filters (spread/volatility/conflict checks) to help reduce low-quality setups.
+Magic Trader Signals is a free binary option signals terminal that provides real-time UP/DOWN predictions using technical analysis (RSI, MACD, Bollinger Bands, Momentum, Trend, Volatility) combined with execution filters (spread/volatility/conflict checks) to help reduce low-quality setups.
 Works with all major binary options brokers including IQ Option, Pocket Option, Quotex, Deriv, and others.

-How does Magic Trader Signal work?
+How does Magic Trader Signals work?

-Magic Trader Signal analyzes real-time market data from Massive.com API using multiple technical indicators (RSI, MACD, Bollinger Bands, Momentum, Trend, Volatility) to generate UP/DOWN/WAIT signals.
+Magic Trader Signals analyzes real-time market data from Massive.com API using multiple technical indicators (RSI, MACD, Bollinger Bands, Momentum, Trend, Volatility) to generate UP/DOWN/WAIT signals.
 The system applies execution filters to block trades when conditions are unfavorable (high spread, high volatility, mixed signals, etc.).
 Signals are updated in real-time during forex market hours.

 What timeframes are available?

-Magic Trader Signal supports 16 timeframes: Turbo (5S, 10S, 15S, 30S), Short (1M, 2M, 3M, 5M), Medium (10M, 15M, 30M, 45M), and Long (1H, 2H, 4H, 1D).
+Magic Trader Signals supports 16 timeframes: Turbo (5S, 10S, 15S, 30S), Short (1M, 2M, 3M, 5M), Medium (10M, 15M, 30M, 45M), and Long (1H, 2H, 4H, 1D).
 Turbo timeframes use quote-based evaluation with strict filters, while longer timeframes use candle-based analysis.

 What currency pairs are supported?